CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 2.md

 ### Question 5

-i chose to place the points on the left side of the ball, this was chosen to counteract the effects of motion blur on the placement of my points, If I would have chosen the top or the bottom of the ball the mesurements would have been less precise since as the ball went faster it became more of a blur.
+i chose to place the points on the left side of the ball, this was chosen to counteract the effects of motion blur on the placement of my points, If I would have chosen the top or the bottom of the ball the measurements would have been less precise since as the ball went faster it became more of a blur.

 ### Question 6